RafaelTeran/bachelor-thesis-haskell/README.md

 2. **`english/`**: Translated and annotated version of the code.
 This version is designed for an international audience and includes comments explaining the functionality of the scripts.

    - `LinkGenerator.hs`: Generates random Wikipedia links.
-   - `TextGenerator.hs`: Downloads texts from Wikipedia.
+   - `TextGenerator.hs`: Downloads introductions from Wikipedia articles with titles and languages.
-   - `DatabaseGenerator.hs`: Uses the other scripts to create the database.
+   - `DatabaseGenerator.hs`: Uses the other scripts to create a SQLite database.
    - `Classifier.hs`: General Naive Bayes classifier implementation.
    - `LanguageClassifier.hs`: Example of the classifier applied to language detection using Wikipedia articles.
    - `Recommender.hs`: General PCA-based recommender system implementation.